AdobeXD/cloud-content-api-docs/tutorials/quick-start.md

-# Quick Start: Make your first XD Cloud API Call
+# Quick Start: Make your first XD Cloud Content API Call

-Let’s walk through making your first XD Cloud API call together.
+Let’s walk through making your first XD Cloud Content API call together.

 We'll keep things simple in this tutorial and use curl to make a request call.

-At the end of the tutorial, we'll suggest some next steps for going deeper with the XD cloud APIs.
+At the end of the tutorial, we'll suggest some next steps for going deeper with the XD Cloud Content APIs.

 ## Prerequisites